sadmann7/diceui/docs/scripts/README.md

-# DiceUI Scripts
+# Registry Scripts

-Build and test utilities for the component registry.
+Utilities for building, validating, and testing the component registry.

 ## Scripts